 We are co-creators

 We created NeedsList so donors could have an easier way to give, so people in need can receive the goods and services they need, and so grassroots aid organizations could work together more efficiently and effectively.
 We are designing the website in collaboration with intended users.
 This doesn't mean that we just have a feedback link on our website.
 It means that we go to Greece, visit refugee camps, conduct workshops, show our partners and users our ideas, and then restructure our goals to meet the real demands.

 Our team’s approach is evolving as we learn from our clients – those who need and those who give.
 But what will never change is our commitment to human rights and dignity for refugees and other displaced peoples.

 We are open source

 Our company strives to be transparent, accountable, open source, and democratic.
-We expect the same from all our stakeholders, including investors, employees, NGO partners, refugees who benefit from NeedsList and donors who contribute through our platform.
+We expect the same from all our stakeholders, including investors, employees, NGO partners, communities in crisis who benefit from NeedsList and donors who contribute through our platform.
 Rather than embracing the traditional startup model, we approach competitors as potential partners.
 We don’t act as gatekeepers to make introductions.
-We have created a database of grassroots organizations working on refugee issues and have licensed it under an open data license.
+We have created a database of grassroots organizations working on refugee and other issues and have licensed it under an open data license.
 We look forward to collaborating with other people and organizations working in this paradigm.